JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 If you encounter a bug, please report it by opening an issue on the [Issues](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/issues) page or by contacting me (see below).
 If possible, try to submit images and/or video demonstrating the bug.

-You can also view the console log while the game is running by editing the text file entitled `Bepinex` in the `Bepinex/config` directory and changing `Enabled` to `true` under `[Logging.Console]`.
-If an error occurs, it will show up in red text in the console.
 ## Contact
 Have questions or comments?
 Send me an Email at jeff.adriaanse@gmail.com or contact me through Discord at Shpim#0573.